I know someone who works in a sustainable/green job

 The facilitator discusses selected questions from this list with the participants:

-• What are you taking away from today’s meeting?
+• What touched you most today?
+What are you taking away personally from this meeting?

-• What area would you like to learn more about?
+• What would you like to explore or learn more about?

-• Who could you contact, and what questions would you want to ask them about their sustainable/green career?
+• Who could you contact to learn more about sustainable/green careers, and what would you ask them?